zzantares/ProxmoxVE/README.md

 )
 ```

-For the lazy ones it's possible to create a ProxmoxVE instance passing an associative array but you need to specify realm and port:
+For the lazy ones it's possible to create a ProxmoxVE instance passing an associative array but you need to specify all fields including realm and port:

 ```php
 $credentials = array(